 Mr. McOmber earned a Bachelor of Science Degree from Cornell University’s College of Architecture, Art, and Planning where he majored in City and Regional Planning.
 Following graduation, Mr. McOmber served as the general manager of Mardem Manufacturing Company, A Division of Seton Associates, Inc. (“Mardem”).
 Mardem manufactures turnkey filling and packaging systems for companies such as Benjamin Moore & Co., The Sherwin Williams Co., RPM International, Inc., The Sun Chemical Group, Castrol Industrial, and Total Lubricants.
 Following Mr. McOmber’s successful reorganization of Mardem, he was promoted to president and acquired an equity interest in the company.
 In 2006, he sold Mardem to a competing firm and pursued his life-long aspiration to become an attorney with McOmber McOmber & Luber, P.C.

 Mr. McOmber earned a Juris Doctor degree, Magna Cum Laude, from Seton Hall University School of Law in Newark, New Jersey.
 He graduated 9th in his class of 318 students and attained a final grade point average of 4.0.
 At Seton Hall, Mr. McOmber was awarded the 2010 Commercial Law League of America‘s Excellence in Commercial Law Award.
 Mr. McOmber was also inducted into the Order of the Coif, a national legal honor society.

-In 2010, Mr. McOmber was admitted to the New Jersey and Federal District Court Bars and joined the firm of McOmber & McOmber, P.C., which was established in 1974 by his parents, Richard and Adrienne McOmber.
+In 2010, Mr. McOmber was admitted to the New Jersey and Federal District Court Bars and joined the firm of McOmber McOmber & Luber, P.C., which was established in 1974

 Seton Hall University School of Law